Rawrqs/Rawrqs.github.io/_posts/2015-03-15-bms_function.md

 }
 ```

-##Function which allows to calculate joint statistic from a list of models
+##Functions which allows to calculate joint statistic and HPD from a list of models
+Taking advantage of this opportunity I present 2 more functions wchich extends functionality of `BMS` package.
+Both use a `list` of models as an imput.
+The first one returns `data.frame` with calculated joint statistic for regressors as defined in [Jointness in Bayesian variable selection with applications to growth regression](https://ideas.repec.org/p/wbk/wbrwps/4063.html).
+The later returns custom range HPD intervals for regressors.
+In fact they were easy to calculate as the `density` function as well implementes as the whole package.

 ```r
 getJointLS2 <- function(model, log.it = FALSE) {